Anthony Limbrick: The New Saints

 On 2 April 2021, Limbrick was appointed manager of Cymru Premier club The New Saints following the dismissal of Scott Ruscoe.
 On 11 April 2021, Limbrick took charge of his first Cymru Premier match, which saw The New Saints secure a 1–0 home win over Bala Town.
 Limbrick saw out the rest of the Cymru Premier season with seven wins, a draw and only one loss to finish second in the table and qualify for the 2021-22 UEFA Europa Conference League first qualifying round.

 In the inaugural season of the UEFA Europa Conference League, Limbrick's 2021–22 side cruised through qualifying rounds 1 and 2, beating Glentoran and FK Kauno Žalgiris.
 However, their momentum quickly shrivelled after a penalty shootout heartbreak in the second leg of the third round against Viktoria Plzeň, despite their impressive first-leg win their European journey came to a sudden end.
 Following the game, Limbrick explained, "When you play these top teams there's fine margins, we conceded late in both games and the players were dead on their feet by the end because they couldn't have done anymore."
 Despite the European exit, The New Saints dominated the opening of The 2021–22 Cymru Premier, remaining undefeated after the first seven league fixtures.
 Following this success in the league, Limbrick was awarded Cymru Premier Manager of the Month.

 On 11 March 2022, Limbrick became the first Australian manager to win a top-flight European football league after his side drew 3−3 with Penybont to seal the 2021−22 title.
 Limbrick's side claimed the Welsh Cup with a 3–2 win over Penybont in the final.

 Limbrick was sacked in July 2022, due to The New Saints' disappointing performances in European competitions.

+Manchester 62

+In June 2023, Limbrick was appointed as manager of Gibraltar Football League side Manchester 62.
+He managed six league games before resigning due to the club's financial issues.

+Peterborough United

+In January 2024, Limbrick began working at League One side Peterborough United as the club's Head of Academy Professional Development Phase Coach.

+Hartlepool United

+On 7 November 2024, Limbrick was appointed head coach at Hartlepool United as a part of newly appointed manager Lennie Lawrence's coaching staff.
+On 3 February 2025, Lawrence announced that he had stepped back from his role to allow Limbrick to take over as manager.
+On 12 June 2025, Limbrick left the club.
+He was replaced by Simon Grayson on the same day.